Mesh data

 If the user does not specify the number of ghost cells when calling AmrMesh::allocate, AmrMesh will use the default number of ghost cells specified in the input file.

-To iterate over data in an AMR hierarchy, you will first iterate over levels and the patches in levels:
+To iterate over data in an AMR hierarchy, you will first iterate over levels and then the patches on each level:

 for (int lvl = 0; lvl < myData.size(); lvl++){